How To Understand and Use The Almanack

 MORNING AND EVENING STARS (see column on page 46 of the hardcopy or digital versions).
 The bright planets are morning or evening “stars” according as they appear to the west or east side of the Sun.
 Mercury and Venus (inferior planets) are morning stars from inferior to superior conjunctions, and evening stars the rest of the time.
 The rest of the planets (superior) are morning stars from conjunction to opposition (with the Sun), and evening stars from opposition to conjunction.

-Inferior planets are those whose orbits lie inside that of the earth, as Mercury and Venus.
+INFERIOR AND SUPERIOR PLANETSInferior planets are those whose orbits lie inside that of the earth, as Mercury and Venus.
 The superior planets are those whose orbits lie outside that of the earth as Mars, Jupiter, Saturn, etc.